Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 ### Configure authentication

 Go to the Genezio Dashboard, select your project, and navigate to the Authentication section to enable the feature.
 Follow the instructions on screen and create a Postgres database to store user and session information.
 To enable `Web3` login, go to `Providers` and toggle the enable button.
-Now, you have an authentication service that can perform the "Login with Metamask" flow described in the previous section.
+Now, you have an authentication service that can perform the "Login with MetaMask" flow described in the previous section.
 We just have to implement the frontend.

 ![Enable auth genezio](/posts/demo-web3-article.webp)